-Investigators planning a project in the greenhouse should contact facility staff 2-3 months prior to project start date.
-Researchers must be familiar with the user guidelines and protocols.
-Prior to project start, researchers will need to submit a reservation in the Trellis system.
+Investigators planning a project in the greenhouse should contact facility staff for a consultation 2-3 months prior to the project start date.
+Prior to the project start, researchers will need to submit a reservation in the Trellis system.

-and must have completed the WPS training course as required by the US EPA.
+All users must have completed the WPS training course as required by the US EPA.
 Click on the WPS link for training information.

 Investigators new to the facility and current researchers with new staff or students should schedule an appointment with facility staff for a brief tour and introduction to the facility and its amenities.
-New users will need to read the online Greenhouse Guidelines to familiarize themselves with procedures and protocols of the facility.
-Those working with Arabidopsis should read the online Arabidopsis Growing Protocols for instructions.
+Those working with Arabidopsis should read the online Arabidopsis Growing Protocols [pdf] for instructions.

 [pdf] - Some links on this page are to Adobe .pdf files requiring the use of Adobe Reader.
 If you would like these files in a more accessible format, please contact firstname.lastname@example.org.